mesopelagique/Kaluza/README.md

 ## Usage

-Use of the following methods to download 4d component base into your current `Components` folder.
+Use one of the following methods to download 4d component base into your current `Components` folder.

 ### Install a github component by code